-The biggest threat facing walruses today is climate change .
+The Arctic is warming at twice the rate of anywhere else on Earth.
+Today the biggest threat facing walruses is the loss of stable sea ice due to climate change .
 Walruses feed on the ocean floor in the relatively shallow waters of the continental shelf, where the sea ice itself sustains a rich food web.
 Algae grow in long trailing strands at the edge of the ice and in the nearby waters.
 These algae are eaten by tiny animals called zooplankton, which in turn feed larger animals.
-At every step along the way, particles of food and nutrients “rain” down onto the ocean floor, sustaining the massive beds of mollusks on which walruses feast.
+At every step along the way, particles of food and nutrients “rain” down onto the ocean floor, sustaining the massive beds of mollusks and other bottom-dwelling organisms on which walruses feast.

-Females with leave their young in safety on the sea ice while they forage, then haul out to nurse their calves.
-The accelerating retreat of sea ice puts the newborns’ safe haven farther away from the mothers’ food—meaning long, exhausting swims for the mothers, and more time alone for the calves.
+Females will leave their young on the sea ice while they forage, then haul out to nurse their calves.
+The accelerating retreat of sea ice puts the newborns’ safe haven farther away from the mothers’ food—meaning longer, more exhausting swims for the mothers, and more time alone for the calves.

 The Arctic is warming twice as fast as anywhere else on Earth.
 With these conditions come changing sea ice, unpredictable weather, and more vessels making the journey into remote ecosystems that were once inaccessible.
 Ship traffic through the Bering Strait, for instance, went up by 118% from 2008 to 2012, and officials expect that trend to continue as more of the region’s ice disappears.
 With more vessels in Arctic waters, as well as a growing interest in oil development in the region, the threat of an oil spill impacting Arctic wildlife seems all but inevitable.
 Even without the constant threat of a spill, more ships in the Arctic carry their own threats to wildlife, including noise pollution, ship strikes, pollution from ballast water, and entanglement in marine debris.